kyleclegg/SwiftFlickrSearch/README.md

 FlickrSearch
 ============

-This project showcases working with the Flickr API to perform a search and display images.
-It is implemented in Swift using a UISearchDisplayController and the callback pattern.
+This project showcases several fundamental iOS programming tasks in Swift.
+The app hits the Flickr API to perform a search and display images.
+It is meant to be a clean example of working with a REST API and JSON in Swift, and demonstrates using asychronous callbacks to simplify networking requests and eliminate messy view controllers.

 ### Technologies Used

 - Swift
 - FlickrAPI
 - UISearchDisplayController and UISearchBar
+- Asychronous Callback Pattern
+- JSON Parsing
 - SDWebImage
-- Asychronous Callbacks

 ### Getting Started

 - Clone the repo and run FlickrSearch.xcodeproj
 - No pod install or carthage update needed -- the only external library, SDWebImage, has been added to the project directly

-## Overview

-This project showcases some best practices for writing Swift applications, including appropriate use of naming conventions, pragma marks, static variables, nil coalescing operator, JSON parsing, and callbacks.

 ### Working with the Flickr API